Cookies

 Instructions

-• In a large bowl, cream together the butter and the sugar until pale and fluffy.
+• In a large bowl, cream together the butter and the sugar until pale and fluffy, about 2 minutes.

-• Next, add the eggs and vanilla and mix until just combined.
+• Next, add the eggs one at a time, followed by the vanilla.
+Mix until just combined.

 • In a separate bowl, stir together the flour, baking powder, and salt.